mgrover1/blog/posts/2022/scipy-takeaways.md

 This past week, I attended my third SciPy conference, with this being the first in-person event.

 ## Overview of the Conference

-![ATT conference hotel at night](../images/att-conference.jpeg) The AT&T Hotel and Conference Center near the University of Texas Campus in Austin, Texas.
+The host of SciPy 2022 - the AT&T Hotel and Conference Center near the University of Texas Campus in Austin, Texas.

+![ATT conference hotel at night](../images/att-conference.jpeg)

 ### What’s SciPy?